jaupimegi23/certainlyUncertain/README.md

-# cetainlyUncertain
+# Certainly Uncertain
-Measuring uncertainty of weather data, as part of the Analytics Lab class MIT '23
+Measuring uncertainty of weather data, as part of the Analytics Lab class @ MIT '23